CITS2002 Systems Programming

 (in fact there's a humorous contest held each year, The International Obfuscated C Code Contest to design fully working but indecipherable code,

-and the Underhanded C Contest whose goal is to write code that is as readable, clear, innocent and straightforward as possible, and yet it must fail to perform at its apparent function)
+and the (defunct) Underhanded C Contest whose goal is to write code that is as readable, clear, innocent and straightforward as possible, and yet it must fail to perform at its apparent function)

 .